huangtonyj/Breakout-Webcam/README.md

 ## Loading Spinner Easter Egg

-While the webcam is starting and model is loading up, I created a custom spinner that mimics the game with CSS.
+While the webcam is starting and model is loading, I created a custom spinner that mimics the game with CSS.

 ![alt text](assets/images/breakout-loading-spinner.gif "Breakout Loading Spinner GIF")